cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/non-contract-products.md

 ---
 pcx_content_type: reference
-title: Non-contract services
+title: Preview services
 weight: 4
 layout: list
 ---

-# Non-contract services
+# Preview services

-With Cloudflare non-contract services, contracted customers can get full access to certain products and features, free of metered usage fees, limits, and certain other restrictions.
+Contracted customers can try certain products and features for 30 days.

+Once you enable the product or feature, it will not be an officially contracted service until you purchase it.
+Cloudflare will reach out in case you have any questions or feedback, and provide you with a sales quote if you are enjoying the product.

+You may cancel at any time before the 30 days ends by reaching out to your sales team for assistance.

 ## Available features and products

-To enable a non-contract service, use the **Dashboard link** in the following table.
+To enable a preview service, use the **Dashboard link** in the following table.
 Then, select **Enable**.
 And that’s it!
 You will have instant access to the product or feature you selected so you can begin determining if it’s right for your business’ needs.

 | Name                               | Dashboard link                                                                                              | Docs                                                                       | Community                                                                                           |
 | ---------------------------------- | ----------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |